 Ypres was the final major Belgian city still in Allied hands.
 The attack was meant to divert Allied attention from the Eastern Front.

 The nations involved were Belgium, French colonial troops from Algeria and Morocco, the British Empire including the Dominion of Canada, and Germany.

-- The Allies were on the defensive.
-Ypres was strategic for defense of the English Channel and the French forts in the vicinity.
+The Allies were on the defensive.
+Ypres was strategic for defense of the English Channel and French forts in the vicinity.

-- Canadian medical officer John McCrae was inspired to write his famous poem “In Flanders Fields” after one of his friends was killed in the battle.
-The poem is the reason poppies are used for remembrance on Memorial Day.
+- Canadian medical officer John McCrae was inspired to write his famous poem “In Flanders Fields” after a friend was killed in the battle.
+The poem is why poppies are a symbol of remembrance on Memorial Day.

 - Other chemical weapons, including mustard gas, were developed as a result of the success of chlorine gas.